Choosing an umbrella services company

 • All income paid by salary only.

-• Allows for reasonable allowable expenses.
+• Allows for reasonable expenses, although SDC rules apply.

-Other Types of Arrangement
+Other types of arrangement

 In addition to the above two tried and tested methods, the market also offers alternative solutions involving foreign currency loans, offshore arrangements, etc.